thebongcook/k3s_tutorial/README.md

         nodetype: worker
 ```

-## Spread pods accross zones
+## Spread pods across zones

 This is similar to zones (and also regions) in GCP.
 The original motivation was to distribute workload between both powerful Raspberry Pi 4 and weak Raspberry Pi 4 nodes.
 By default all pods would be deployed on the Pi 4.

-We can use [topologySpreadConstraints](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/) to spread pods accross zones (and effectively nodes).
+We can use [topologySpreadConstraints](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/) to spread pods across zones (and effectively nodes).

 First, create the label for the node.